imoxto/inent/README.md

 - Special user named `AI chatbot v0`
   - can communicate only in DMs
-  - replies intellegently when DM'ed
+  - replies intellegently when DM'ed (doesnt work in [prod](https://inent.imoxto.me) because vercel doesnt allow requests to last more than 10s)
   - follows regular DM rules
   - cant join groups